rubysherpas/forem/README.md

     gem 'forem', :git => "git://github.com/radar/forem.git"

+You may also want to include the basic theme (which you can then fork and alter as you see fit)

+    gem 'forem-theme-base', :git => "git://github.com/radar/forem-theme-base.git"

 Run `bundle install` to install these gems.

 ### Run the migrations & setup the models and controllers